Can We Talk Models Into Seeing the World Differently?: Related Work

-We use the texture-shape cue-conflict classification problem (\textit{cue-conflict}) \cite{geirhos2018imagenettrained} consisting of 1,280 samples with \textit{conflicting} shape and texture cues synthetically generated via a style transfer model \cite{gatys2016style} from ImageNet \cite{deng2009imagenet} samples (see \cref{fig:teaser} for examples).
+Like most studies on the texture/shape bias in vision models, we use the texture-shape cue-conflict classification problem (\textit{cue-conflict}) \cite{geirhos2018imagenettrained} consisting of 1,280 samples with \textit{conflicting} shape and texture cues synthetically generated via a style transfer model \cite{gatys2016style} from ImageNet \cite{deng2009imagenet} samples (see \cref{fig:teaser} for examples).
 The shape and texture classes belong to 16 super-classes of ImageNet.
 Following \cite{geirhos2018imagenettrained}, we have excluded 80 images from the dataset where texture and shape cues belong to the same class.

-We want to emphasize that from an information perspective alone, predicting either label (or both) would be correct.
-However, humans tend to prioritize the shape cue for predictions which is in stark contrast to most models \cite{geirhos2018imagenettrained}.
+From an information perspective alone, predicting either label (or both) would be correct.
+However, humans tend to prioritize the shape cue for predictions, which is in stark contrast to most models \cite{geirhos2018imagenettrained,Geirhos2021_modelsvshumasn}.

 Using the shape or texture cue label as the correct label allows us to measure the \textit{shape} and \textit{texture accuracy}, respectively.
 Based on these measurements, we measure the \textit{cue accuracy} as the ratio of predictions that contain either the shape or texture label (as opposed to a misclassification):